swape/swape-php-framework/README.md

-# swape-php-framework v0.3.1
+# Swape PHP Framework (SF) v0.4.0

-Easy and fast PHP micro-framework.
+Easy and fast micro-framework for PHP language.

 Why another php framework?

 All frameworks works almost the same as each other.
 You have to set up a router, a controller and a template.
 And then telling it to match this path with that template and controller.

-So this is a micro-framework that takes care of all that.
-And since it is usual to have a modern custom json api servers and not the old boring RESTFULish api's.
-It is also taken care of in this framework.
+SF takes care of all that.
+Think of SF as router ++ for PHP.

 ## Getting started

 TODO:

-[ ]  Write getting started.
+- Write "getting started".
-[ ]  Write more examples and docs.
+- Write more examples and docs.
-[ ]  Test with nginx
+- Test with nginx
+- Test with Now from Zeit

 ## Setting up